 HAZARD EVALUATION AND EMERGENCY RESPONSE OFFICE

-To minimize personal contact and promote social distancing we are suspending in-person meetings and walk-in service.
-We ask that you call or email us and refrain from visiting our office.
+- To minimize personal contact and promote social distancing, we ask that you continue to call or e-mail us and refrain from visiting our office.

-We encourage you to submit documents through e-permitting.
+- We continue to encourage you to submit documents through e-permitting.

 The Hazard Evaluation and Emergency Response (HEER) Office provides state leadership, support and partnership in preventing, planning for, responding to, and enforcing environmental laws relating to releases or threats of releases of hazardous substances, pollutants or contaminants.